sminnee/silverstripe-staticsiteconnector/docs/en/migration.md

 ### Static Site Link Rewriting

-This task replaces static site urls in the imported pages, replacing the src & href attributes of links, images and files with cms shortcodes to imported assets and pages.
+This task replaces static site urls in the imported pages, replacing the src & href attributes of links, images and files with CMS shortcodes to imported assets and pages.

-	Source location:
+See:

 	staticsiteconnector/code/tasks/StaticSiteRewriteLinksTask.php

-	Usage: __Note:__ replace X with the ID number of the StaticSiteContentSource used to import the content
-		#> ./framework/sake dev/tasks/StaticSiteRewriteLinksTask ID=X
+For hints on usage, run the task from the command-lne without any arguments.

 To enable output logging for this task, edit your environment configuration file (see: mysite/_config/config.yml) and add the following: